A larger Dr. Hoofland’s German Bitters spotted in the Hayfield

 “It is for him to say whether he will continue to endure a living death or to put himself in a position to render life enjoyable.”

-As noted on the embossed bottles, Hoofland’s Bitters were marketed as a remedy for ‘Dyspepsia’ and ‘Liver Complaint.’
+As noted on the embossed bottles, Hoofland’s German Bitters were marketed as a remedy for ‘Dyspepsia’ and ‘Liver Complaint.’
 An advertisement proclaiming the benefits of Hoofland’s put it simply, “It is for him [the potential customer] to say whether he will continue to endure a living death or to put himself in a position to render life enjoyable.”

 C.M.
-Evans had THIS essay prepared, most likely in 1866. - www.dalessandris.net
+Evans had this essay prepared, most likely in 1866. – www.dalessandris.net

 Blue cameo corner card for Dr. C.M.
 Jackson, Philadelphia, P.A., Proprietor of Dr. Hoofland’s German Bitters, franked with 3¢ dull red 1851, postmarked Philadelphia, September 30, circa 1851-57.
 This was prior to C.M.
 Evans’ acquisition of Jackson’s business. - www.dalessandris.net